unit-io/unitdb-go/README.md

 import "github.com/unit-io/unitdb-go"

-Samples are available in the cmd directory for reference.
+Samples are available in the examples directory for reference.
 To build unitdb server from latest source code use "replace" in go.mod to point to your local module.

 ```golang
 go mod edit -replace github.com/unit-io/unitdb=$GOPATH/src/github.com/unit-io/unitdb